IBM/migrate-app-to-openshift-using-ta/README.md

    $ oc new-project <project-name>
 ```

 If you have pushed your migration bundle into Github repo, then jump to section *Deploy the app to OpenShift using Github repo* and follow the steps.

-Otherwise continue executing the steps below.
+### Create image and deploy app to OpenShift using the image created

 ***Create/Get a route for the docker-registry***